 - A systematic process of internal evaluation contributes to positive shifts in teaching practices.
-Internal evaluation information does not yet consistently evaluate the impact of changes made and for which groups of tamariki. - A range of information is used to support succession planning and refine long-term priorities.
-The learning and wellbeing of tamariki is the primary considerations in decision-making and resourcing. - Leaders and kaiako work collaboratively with external agencies and organisations to support broader social outcomes for tamariki and their whānau.
+Internal evaluation information does not yet consistently evaluate the impact of changes made and for which learners. - A range of information is used to support succession planning and refine long-term priorities.
+The learning and wellbeing of tamariki is the primary considerations in decision-making and resourcing. - Leaders and teachers work collaboratively with external agencies and organisations to support broader and social outcomes for children and their parents and whānau.